senyosimpson/blog/content/short-forms/pointer-fu-tokio.md

 fn main() {
     let header = Header { x: 256 };
     let core = Core { y: 10 };

-    // Even though there is no guarantee on memory layout, it should
-    // be stored in order of declaration because there is no other
-    // way to store the struct that would result in more efficient
-    // memory usage
     let task = Task { header, core };

     // Create raw pointer to task